SOMETIMES WE'RE NOT GONNA SEE EYE-TO-EYE

 If Paterno is allowed to coach this Saturday, what should be the fate of Mike McQueary, the Nittany Lions' wide receivers coach and recruiting coordinator?
 He was the once unnamed graduate assistant who witnessed Sandusky having anal sex with a pre-teen boy at the school's Lasch Football Building in 2002.
 McQueary, 28 years old at the time, 6-5, over 230 pounds, didn't rush to the young boy's defense.
 When he found a phone, he didn't dial 9-1-1.
 He dialed his dad.
 The next day, he told Paterno.
 Eight years later, McQueary testified in front of a grand jury.
 Eight years!

 Why so long?
-For that answer, the moral and ethical barometer falls squarely on the shoulders of former Athletic Director Tim Curley, former Senior Vice President for Fiance and Business Gary Schultz, and current (as of this writing) President Graham Spanier.
+For that answer, the moral and ethical barometer falls squarely on the shoulders of former Athletic Director Tim Curley, former Senior Vice President for Finance and Business Gary Schultz, and current (as of this writing) President Graham Spanier.
 Their 'handling' of the matter was banning Sandusky from bringing children to campus.
 In other words, not on our campus.
 He was still allowed, however, to maintain an office on campus.
 The incident was never reported to police.

 And why was Sandusky bringing kids to campus?
 In 1977 he founded The Second Mile organization.
 It started as a group foster home dedicated to assisting troubled boys.
 It grew into a charity that helped kids with absent or dysfunctional families.